SpellholdStudios/BP-BGT-Worldmap/README.md

 ##### Version 12.0.0 (Under development)

 - Starting from this version language add-ons are no longer required: localized maps are integrated into base modification
+- Used lossless compression for worldmap tilesets (format MBC instead of MOZ)
 - Fixed Winding Water river source to start at March of Chelimber on the map image
 - Extended map canvas with Neverwinter city frame
 - Restored proper BAM files' palette (fixed regression from v11)